vbs30/vbs30/README.md

 - 👋 Hi, I’m @Vinayak Suryavanshi
 - 👀 I’m interested in Full Stack development, DevOps and core Java
-- 🌱 I’m currently learning Machine Learning and Amazon AWS
+- 🌱 I’m currently learning Machine Learning, and would like to move to Microsoft Azure or Oracle Cloud
-- 💞️ I’m looking to collaborate on ...
 - 📫 Can have a convo on Insta-@vbs30 or LinkedIn-Vinayak Suryavanshi

 <hr>